 Harassment & Hostile Work Environment

-An employer is liable when a supervisor engages in harassment resulting in a tangible employment action against the individual in issue, i.e. a discharge.
-In the event the supervisor’s harassment of an employee results in a tangible employment action against an employee, the employer is strictly liable for the supervisor’s conduct, meaning, the law does not provide the employer with a defense to this harassment claim.
+An employer is liable when a supervisor engages in harassment causing the victim of the harassment to suffer a tangible employment action.
 Tangible employment actions include: (1) significant modifications to an employee’s status, i.e. hiring, discharge, or failure to promote; or (2) a decision resulting in a change in benefits, i.e. reduction in pay.

 An employer is liable when a supervisor engages in harassment creating a hostile work environment unless the employer proves the following defense: (1) the employer exercised reasonable care to prevent and correct promptly any harassing behavior of the type of harassment in issue; and (2) the employee unreasonably failed to take advantage of the employer’s preventive and corrective procedures or otherwise acted to avoid harm.

-An employer is liable for hostile work environment harassment, when the objectionable conduct was taken by a co-worker or a person controlled by the employer, and the employer knew, or should have known of the hostile work environment and failed to take prompt and effective remedial action.
+An employer is liable for a hostile work environment harassment when the objectionable conduct was taken by a co-worker or a person controlled by the employer, and the employer knew, or should have known of the hostile work environment and failed to take prompt and effective remedial action.

 Murray Law welcomes the opportunity to provide counsel and representation to individuals and employers addressing the issue of employment discrimination.
 Please call Steven Murray at 720-600-6642